 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

-Introduction to metal jewellery making techniques such as forging, texturing and soldering cutting out shapes in sheet metal and twisting wire.
+Introduction to metal jewellery-making techniques such as texturing, soldering, and cutting out shapes in sheet metal and twisting wire.
 We will explore how to create a ring to the correct finger size and how to add decoration like a stone or a kinetic element.
 You will create at least one wearable piece of jewellery on this course.

 What will we cover?